-School-safe snack options are limited and moms are torn between feeding their children snacks that kids will eat and snacks that are nutritious and safe to bring to school.
+School-permissible snack options are limited and moms are torn between feeding their children snacks that kids will eat and snacks that are nutritious and safe to bring to school.

 For decades Bear Paws has been one of Quebec’s favourite cookies among elementary school children.
 Its nutritional value and peanut free designation made it an easy choice for moms to put into lunch bags.